 Continuing Education Units (CEUs)

-Credit for our workshops may be granted by many professional organizations or by local, state or national licensing boards (we recommend you contact your own board or organization to verify its requirements).
+Credit for our courses may be granted by many professional organizations or by local, state or national licensing boards (we recommend you contact your own board or organization to verify its requirements).

 A Continuing Education Credit (CEU) is defined as “ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.”
-The number of CEUs offered is indicated in the Workshop Description for each course, and is calculated based on an average course participation (on- and/or offline) of two hours per week.
-Upon completion of your workshop, you may request a Certificate of Completion and course outline for presentation to your board or organization (an online request form will be available with your final lecture).
-In order to receive a Certificate of Completion, you must complete and submit all send-in assignments associated with your workshop.
+The number of CEUs offered is indicated in the course Description for each course, and is calculated based on an average course participation (on- and/or offline) of two hours per week.
+Upon completion of your course, you may request a Certificate of Completion and course outline for presentation to your board or organization (an online request form will be available with your final lecture).
+In order to receive a Certificate of Completion, you must complete and submit all assignments associated with your course.

 For more information on administrative policies, or to contact our administrative or technical support staff, registered students should visit the Help area.